K2 Expedition

 K2 Expedition Cost

-The AltiPro K2 Expedition 2027 covers 4-star Islamabad accommodation, all transport including Islamabad-Skardu flights and Baltoro porter logistics, the complete permit package (K2 Royalty, ACP permit, CKNP entry fee, Liaison Officer), a 1:1 Climbing Sherpa ratio, five oxygen cylinders per climber, an on-site Expedition Doctor, and full high-camp infrastructure across four camps.
-International flights, personal gear, and summit bonuses are not included.
-Request a full quote from our expedition team.
+Includes 4-star Islamabad accommodation, all transport (Islamabad–Skardu flights and Baltoro porter logistics), the complete permit package (K2 Royalty, ACP permit, CKNP entry fee, Liaison Officer), a 1:1 Climbing Sherpa ratio, five oxygen cylinders per climber, an on-site Expedition Doctor, and full high-camp infrastructure across four camps.
+Excludes international flights, personal gear, and summit bonuses.
+Contact our team for a complete quote.

 Detailed Itinerary